PhilippHeuer/hexaqube/README.md

 ## Deployment

-HexaQube can be deployed using the provided helm chart in `chart/qube`.
+*HexaQube* can be deployed on kubernetes using the provided helm chart in `chart/qube`.

 ## Contributing